BrowserWorks/waterfox/.github/GITHUB.md

 Each of `build.yml`, `sign.yml`, `publish.yml`, and `stage.yml` can also be run directly via `workflow_dispatch` for manual operations.

-`browser-build.yml` is a contributor validation workflow.
-It runs a macOS ARM64 browser build and package without signing or publishing release artifacts.

 ---

 ## Prerequisites